Mood today in U.S-China relations? WOULD LIKE TO BE GOOD.

 If you read Xinhua.net's Window on China today (which says their source is chinaview.com.cn), you'll see the US is trying to improve U.S.-China relations... somewhat.

-New treasury secretary designate "Timothy Geithner vowed in a document released on Thursday to deepen U.S.-China relationship which he termed as "one of our most important relationships." says Xinhua.
+New treasury secretary designate "Timothy Geithner vowed in a document released on Thursday to deepen U.S.-China economic relationship which he termed as "one of our most important relationships." says Xinhua.

 "Geithner said the Obama administration looks forward to a productive economic dialogue with the Chinese government on a number of short-and long-term issues."